-The board is equipped with the Reset button (4), which is located on the front side of the board.
+The board is equipped with the Reset button (2), which is located on the back side of the board.
 It is used to generate a LOW logic level on the microcontroller reset pin.
-The reset pin of the host MCU is also routed to the pin 1 of the 1x26 pin header (5), allowing an external signal to reset the device.

-Figure 2: Front and back partial view
+Figure 3: Front and back partial view